-Touch the button to switch the items displayed in the table.
-When the button is green all measurement results are shown in the table.
+Switches the items to display in the table.
+When the Full column button is green, all measurement results are displayed.

 When you go to the test results of the Ethernet RFC 2544 application, the following screen is displayed.

 This screen presents the current status of the test(s) (Configured / Not Started, Running, Completed or Not Configured).
 Touching the status button for a specific test will display the result screen of the test.